 Revise and reactivate

-Reactivate from „Rejected": A rejected proposal can be reactivated at any time, for example if the customer changes their mind.
+Reactivate from „Rejected": A rejected offer can be reactivated at any time, for example if the customer changes their mind.
 It jumps back to In process and runs through the workflow again.